aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/metafile-and-vector-image-handling/odg-file-format-support/_index.md

 title: Convert ODG to PNG & PDF with Aspose.Imaging for Java
 linktitle: ODG File Format Support
 second_title: Aspose.Imaging Java Image Processing API
-description: Learn how to convert ODG files to PNG and PDF with Aspose.Imaging for Java.
-Follow our step-by-step guide for efficient conversion.
+description: Learn how to convert odg to png and pdf with Aspose.Imaging for Java.
+Follow our step‑by‑step guide for efficient conversion.
 weight: 12
 url: /java/metafile-and-vector-image-handling/odg-file-format-support/
+date: 2026-01-24
 ---

 {{< blocks/products/pf/main-wrap-class >}}